-- You have one or more stores that have international traffic and product page views, so you want to boost your conversions among international shoppers.
+- You have one or more stores with international traffic and product page views, so you want to boost your conversions among international shoppers.

-- You’re running on Shopify Plus or have multiple stores with strong international traffic.
-One of your international stores uses multi-currency to sell to customers who live in countries you haven’t yet marketed to.
+- You’re running on Shopify Plus or have multiple stores with solid international traffic.
+One of your international stores uses multi-currency to sell to customers in countries you have yet to market to.

-In addition to these use cases, adopting a multi-currency strategy has a number of benefits:
+In addition to these use cases, adopting a multi-currency strategy has several benefits: